-\paragraph{Finite-dimensional algebras. } Algebras with a finite spectrum of Fradkin-Tseytlin fields are constructed by taking any nontrivial finite-dimensional irreducible representation $V$ of $so(3,2)$, for example an irreducible tensor or a spin-tensor.
-After that we evaluate $U(so(d,2))$ in $V$, i.e. multiply the generators\footnote{Indices $A,B,...=0,...,4$ are the indices of $so(3,2)$ with the invariant metric denoted $\eta_{AB}$.} $\TTT_{AB}=-\TTT_{BA}$ of $so(3,2)$ in this representation and identify the algebra that they generate, which we denote with $\hs(V)$.
+\paragraph{Finite-dimensional algebras. } Algebras with a finite spectrum of Fradkin-Tseytlin fields are constructed by taking any nontrivial finite-dimensional irreducible representation $V$ of the $so(3,2)$ algebra, for example an irreducible tensor or a spin-tensor.
+After that, we evaluate $U(so(d,2))$ in $V$, i.e. multiply the generators\footnote{Indices $A,B,...=0,...,4$ are the indices of the $so(3,2)$ with the invariant metric denoted $\eta_{AB}$.} $\TTT_{AB}=-\TTT_{BA}$ of the $so(3,2)$ in this representation and identify the algebra that they generate, which we denote with $\hs(V)$.
 That algebra is associative by construction.
-Since $V$ is irreducible the algebra is the algebra of all matrices of size $\dim V$, i.e. $\mathrm{End}(V)$.
+Since $V$ is irreducible, the algebra is the algebra of all matrices of size $\dim V$, i.e. $\mathrm{End}(V)$.
 Therefore $\hs(V)=\mathrm{End}(V)$ comes equipped with a specific embedding of $so(3,2)$ generators via $\TTT_{AB}$ by construction.
-This algebra can be understood as the quotient $U(so(3,2))/I$ by a two-sided ideal $I$ that is the annihilator of $V$, i.e. $I$ contains all polynomials in $\TTT_{AB}$ that vanish on $V$.
+This algebra can be understood as the quotient $U(so(3,2))/I$ by a two-sided ideal $I$, that is the annihilator of $V$, i.e. $I$ contains all polynomials in $\TTT_{AB}$ that vanish on $V$.
 The next step is decomposition of $\hs(V)$ into irreducible $so(3,2)$-modules --- this decomposition, as is shown below, determines the spectrum of Fradkin-Tseytlin fields.
 We are interested in the holography of the action (\ref{cs}).

-To summarize, there are infinite-many higher spin extensions of $so(3,2)$ that are labelled by various irreducible $so(3,2)$-modules:\footnote{Various peculiarities of higher derivative theories of type $\square^k\Phi(x)=0$ were noticed in \cite{Brust:2016gjy}.
-It would be interesting to see if the finite-dimensional higher spin algebras can be explained from the CFT point of view. }
+To summarize, there are infinitely many higher-spin extensions of $so(3,2)$ that are labelled by various irreducible $so(3,2)$-modules:\footnote{Various peculiarities of higher-derivative theories of type $\square^k\Phi(x)=0$ were noticed in \cite{Brust:2016gjy}.
+It would be interesting to see if the finite-dimensional higher-spin algebras can be explained from the CFT point of view. }